 Is NoMachine an open source remote desktop software?

-No, NoMachine is not an open source remote desktop, because it is not licensed under one of the open source software licenses.
+No, NoMachine is not an open source remote desktop software, because it is not licensed under one of the open source software licenses.

 It depends on your needs and your use cases.